Explicit transport families with one encrypted data contract.

 Choose a path

-Establish Noise XX
+Establish Noise

 Keep the boundary visible